 Portree to Fort William

 It’s a fairly leisurely start today before you are transferred to Armadale for the short ferry crossing over to the mainland at Mallaig, once the major route onto Skye.
 Here you connect with the hissing Jacobite steam train that takes you across the famous Glenfinnan viaduct on what is billed as one of the great railway journeys of the world through glorious Highland country.
-You reach Fort William at tea time where we meet you and transfer you to your final hotel on the shores of Loch Linnhe.
+You reach Fort William at tea time where we meet you and transfer you to your final hotel on the shores of Loch Shiel.
+A 10 minute walk through the hotel estate gives you a view from under the viaduct.
 Wow! what an incredible journey through Highland Scotland from the East coast to the West courtesy of the Great Glen and the island of Skye.

 9. Day nine